rdp/homebrew-openssh-gssapi/README.md

 ==== Hints:

-To use kerberos keys, in your ~/.ssh/config you need/want this:
+To use kerberos keys, once you have the new openssh installed, in your ~/.ssh/config file you need/want this:
 ```
 GSSAPIAuthentication yes
 GSSAPIDelegateCredentials yes